BND Hamburger Icon

 13. Sustainability consultant

-Over the past several years, businesses all over the country have taken a closer look at their environmental impact.
+Over the past several years, businesses all over the country have taken a closer look at their environmental impact, aiming to make sustainability part of their business model.
 However, eco-friendly business solutions are often prohibitively expensive, even for the largest enterprises, and businesses of all sizes are looking for experts to advise them.
 Sustainability consultants come from various backgrounds, from management to engineering, meaning practical skills and experience are more important than a specific degree.

 14. Bookkeeping services